shehwar007/backend-dev-task/README.md

 Admin & User  can view ,add,edit,del only blogger / View Blogs Blogger  only add blog & view only own blogs.

+in this project we cover

+Datatable,Ajax,helper function,middleware

+Db info

+instead of one table we create four table because its task admin,bloggers,super_admin,admin

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: